 “Love Brings Together You and Me”

-WestBend commissioned artist Kyle Steed to do a total of 10 murals.
-This is one of the murals featuring a quote from famous Texans like Willie Nelson and Patsy Cline.
+WestBend commissioned artist Kyle Steed to do a total of 10 murals in the shopping district.
+This is one of the murals, featuring a quote from famous Texans like Willie Nelson and Patsy Cline.

 How to find it: Search the parking garage.
 Check the vestibules and the stairwells.
-You won’t be disappointed because he has nine there.
+You'll find his murals soon enough.

 “I’m Going to be Something One of These Days”

 Another commissioned work from Kyle Steed.
-Though he is known for working in black and white he has stepped outside of his proverbial box with this colorful rendition featuring a quote from Patsy Cline.
+Though he is known for working in black and white, he steps outside of his proverbial box with this colorful rendition featuring a quote from Patsy Cline.

 How to find it: The side wall next to Dry Bar.